Spamalot: Act II

 The knights are separated after the French soldiers' attack.
-In a forest, Arthur and Patsy meet the terrifying but silly Knights Who Say Ni, who demand a shrubbery.
+In a forest, Arthur and Patsy meet the terrifying Knights Who Say "Ni!", who demand a shrubbery.
 Arthur has no idea where to find a shrubbery, but Patsy cheers him up ("Always Look on the Bright Side of Life") and they find a shrubbery shortly after.
 Sir Robin wanders the forest with his minstrels ("Brave Sir Robin"), and they encounter the Black Knight, who scares Robin away.
-Arthur then encounters the Black Knight and defeats him by cutting off both his arms and legs, impaling his still-alive torso on a door, and leaving to give the shrubbery to the Knights Who Say Ni.
+Arthur then encounters the Black Knight and defeats him by cutting off both his arms and legs, impaling his still-alive torso on a door, and leaving to give the shrubbery to the Knights Who Say "Ni!".

 Arthur and Robin reunite.
-The Knights Who Say Ni accept the shrubbery and then demand that Arthur put on a musical and bring it to Broadway, on the condition it is not a production by Andrew Lloyd Webber, as the mere mention of his name causes everyone to cover their ears and scream in pain (in the United Kingdom, this is written as a West End musical; on the tour, they must put on a "Broadway musical").
-Robin insists that it would be impossible to accomplish this next task, since a successful Broadway (or West End) musical requires the involvement of Jewish people ("You Won't Succeed on Broadway").
-Robin proves his point in a wild production number filled with Ashkenazi Jewish cultural references, a list of Jewish celebrities known for their work on Broadway (including Bette Midler, Barbra Streisand, Stephen Sondheim, and as a joke in the 2023 revival, George Santos), and a Fiddler on the Roof parody involving a bottle dance with Grails instead of bottles.
+The Knights Who Say "Ni!" accept the shrubbery and then demand that Arthur put on a musical and bring it to Broadway.
+(Note: In the British production, the musical must be produced for the West End.)
+Robin insists that it would be impossible to accomplish this next task, since a successful Broadway musical requires the involvement of Jewish people ("You Won't Succeed on Broadway").
+Robin proves his point in a wild production number filled with Ashkenazi Jewish cultural references, a list of Jewish celebrities known for their work on Broadway, and a Fiddler on the Roof parody involving a bottle dance with Grails instead of bottles.
 Arthur and Patsy promptly set off in search of Jews.

-(In countries that don't have a tradition of Jews in the theatre, the lyrics of "You Won't Succeed on Broadway" are sometimes changed to instead describe the high production standards and acting talent needed to stage a successful musical in that country.
+(Note: In countries that don't have a tradition of Jews in the theatre, the lyrics of "You Won't Succeed on Broadway" are sometimes changed to instead describe the high production standards and acting talent needed to stage a successful musical in that country.
 For example, in the South Korean version, Sir Robin sings about recent successful musicals that were staged in Seoul during the previous decade.
 Meanwhile, members of the ensemble appear onstage dressed as various characters from those musicals.
 Among these characters are a cat from Cats, Kenickie from Grease, Kim from Miss Saigon, the Phantom from The Phantom of the Opera, and Velma Kelly from Chicago.)